 "I had a sort of professional songwriter's attitude to writing pop songs," John Lennon stated in 1971.
 "I'd have a separate 'songwriting' John lennon who wrote songs for the sort of meat market, and I didn't consider them, the lyrics or anything, to have any depth at all.
 Then I started being me about the songs...not writing them objectively, but subjectively...I think it was Dylan that helped me realize that."

-John's intentions with the song weren't missed by fellow songwriter Paul McCartney.
+John's intentions, as expressed in this song, weren't missed by fellow songwriter Paul McCartney, especially after his development of disgust for killing innocent animals as well as his becoming a vegetarian.
 “This is another of his great songs and it's one of my favorites to this day because it stands for a lot of what I stand for now.
 'Did you really have to shoot that tiger' is its message.
 'Aren't you a big guy?
 Aren't you a brave man?'
 I think John put it very well."

 Richard Cooke III and his mother Nancy posing with the killed tiger, India, circa 1968

-In his 1980 Playboy Magazine interview, John paints a thumbnail sketch for the songs' inspiration.
+In his 1980 Playboy Magazine interview, John paints a thumbnail sketch of the song's inspiration.
 “At the Maharishi's meditation camp, there was a guy who took a short break to go away and shoot a few poor tigers and then came back to commune with God.
 There used to be a character called Jungle Jim and I combined him with Buffalo Bill.
 It's a sort of teenage social-comment song.
 It's a bit of a joke.”
-It is said that the term “bungalow” was included in the title because of the accommodations they all stayed in while on this spiritual retreat.
+It is said that the term “bungalow” was included in the title because of the accommodations they all were provided while on this spiritual retreat.

-The guy John describes was 27 year old Richard Cooke III (or Rik for short) who arrived at the Rishikesh retreat to visit his mother, Nancy Cooke de Herrera, who was a long-time follower of the Maharishi's teachings.
+The guy John describes was 27 year old Richard Cooke III (or Rik for short) who arrived at the Rishikesh retreat to visit his mother, Nancy Cooke de Herrera.
+Nancy was a long-time follower of the Maharishi's teachings and had even worked for him as a publicist in the 60's.
 Another camp member, Mia Farrow, describes Nancy's arrival at the ashram as follows: “A self-important middle-aged American woman arrived, moving a mountain of luggage into the brand-new private bungalow next to Maharishi's...People fled this newcomer and no one was sorry when she left the ashram after a short time to go tiger hunting.”

-At some point during their stay, Nancy, her son Richard, and several others set out riding elephants on a trip about three hours away from Rishikesh to hunt tigers that had been killing elephants and had been a concern to the local villagers.
-Their Indian tour guide, Avi Kohli, is depicted in Nancy's book “Beyond Gurus” as explaining that killing tigers was a 'traditional act.'
+At some point during their stay, Nancy, her son Richard, and several others set out riding elephants on a trip about three hours away from Rishikesh to hunt tigers.
+Their Indian tour guide, Avi Kohli, is depicted in Nancy's book “Beyond Gurus: A Woman Of Many Worlds” as explaining that killing tigers was a 'traditional act' that was quite necessary since local villagers had been concerned about tigers killing elephants at that time.
 At one point, Nancy describes an episode of this trip involving them hiding in a tree on a wooden platform called a marchand, aiming downward with the intention of shooting a tiger.
 “Rik sat down and I stood behind him.
 It wasn't long before I saw this flash of yellow and black.
 I let out a yell and Rik twirled and shot the tiger right through the ear.”

 At first, Richard was proud of his accomplishment, posing for some pictures with the killed tiger.
 But then, on his return to the ashram, he began to feel guilty about the event, thinking that this killing may bring 'bad karma.'
 To ease his conscience, he and his mother had a meeting with the Maharishi to discuss it with him, John and Paul coincidentally being present at the time.